-2. Pulmonary Rehabilitation & Exercise
+2. Pulmonary Rehabilitation and Exercise

 “Pulmonary rehabilitation” includes a number of therapy approaches that can help improve daily functioning and well-being among people with interstitial lung disease.
 Pulmonary rehabilitation may include: physical therapy, an exercise program that is safe and appropriate (usually including both aerobic and strength training), occupational therapy to make every activities easier, nutritional support, emotional support, and breathing exercises that can improve lung efficiency.
 (12)

 Staying active, such as by working with a physical therapist or personal trainer who is familiar with lung diseases, is important for supporting the lungs, cardiovascular system and immune system.
 Inactivity can make shortness of breath, stiffness, swelling and pain worse.
 Talk to your doctor about safe ways to stay active, such as walking outdoors, swimming, cycling or doing yoga and Tai Chi.
 Aim for 20–30 minutes of moderate exercise (think a brisk walk or a slow jog) every day if possible.

 If you’re suffering from ILD, it’s a good idea to meet with a dietician or nutritional counselor for help customizing a healthy diet.
 If you’re experiencing weight loss due to loss of appetite, it’s important to make sure you’re consuming enough calories to support your needs and prevent nutrient deficiencies.
 You should also speak with your nutritionist or doctor about any supplements and medications you take to make sure they aren’t worsening symptoms such as changes in blood pressure or GERD.